50 Self Advocacy IEP Goals for Every Grade: Measurable Examples to Use Now

 Depending on the student and their challenges, you may have to change up these goals.
 Some students are impulsive and don’t think about choices before they make them–resulting in preventable mistakes, or not learning from their mistakes.
 Others may overthink a choice, and never come to a conclusion.

-7. During structured decision-making activities, the student will identify one potential consequence for each option and select the one that best meets their learning needs, with no more than one prompt, in 4 out of 5 sessions.
+7. Evaluating Options and Selecting Based on Needs: By ___, Student will identify one potential consequence for each option in structured decision-making activities and select the option that best meets their learning needs with no more than one prompt as measured by teacher documentation with 80% accuracy.

 I am a huge advocate of students attending their IEP meetings, and participating in their IEP meetings.
 A student should participate in their IEP meeting, at the youngest age possible, to the maximum extent possible.
 What that will look like for each child is different.